 - maintain and build our animal health and welfare, food safety, and biosecurity standards

 - facilitate discussion between industry, government, Māori, and the public about how aquaculture should grow and be managed.

 Find out more about:

-An important part of the aquaculture strategy is development of a nationally-consistent framework under the Resource Management Act to manage existing marine aquaculture.
-The framework will provide national rules to make sure councils across New Zealand develop coastal plans and manage existing aquaculture in a consistent way.
-It will also simplify re-consenting for existing farms.
+An important part of the aquaculture strategy is the development of a nationally-consistent framework under the Resource Management Act 1991 (RMA) to manage existing marine aquaculture.

 Action plan to guide sustainable growth